-An employee wishing to leave the classified service in good standing shall file with his supervisor, at least two weeks before leaving the service, a written resignation stating the effective date and reasons for resigning.
-The resignation shall be forwarded to the Personnel Director with a written statement by the appointing power as to whether the employee is or is not recommended for rehire by that department.
+An employee wishing to leave the classified service in good standing shall file with historycommons.org/leave-10 least two weeks before leaving the service, a written resignation stating the effective date and reasons for resigning.
+The resignation shall be forwarded to the Personnel Human Resources.
+Director, or designee, with a written statement by the appointing power as to whether the employee is or is not recommended for rehire by that department.

 Failure to comply with this rule shall be entered on the employee's service record and may be cause for denying future employment with the County.
-Any resignation without notice shall be reported in writing immediately to the Personnel Director by the appointing power.
+Any resignation without notice shall be reported in writing immediately to the Personnel-Human Resources Director, or designee by the appointing power, or designee.